Can you think of a major business without a logo? Bet you can’t!

 - What general brand look and feel appeals to you?
 Modern, classic, rustic?

 - How will you use the elements of your brand image?
-Business cards, website, social media, packaging, signage, trade show booth?
+Stationary, website, social media, packaging, signage, trade show booth?

 - What are your likes and dislikes?
 Colors, fonts, shapes?